CesMon/MCMLSAMPLES/READMEML.md

 - Execute the *cmsDriver* command as:

 ```
-cmsDriver.py DYToLL_M_50_TuneZ2_7TeV_pythia6_tauola_cff.py --mc --eventcontent=RAWSIM --datatier=GEN-SIM --conditions=START53_LV6A1::All --step=GEN,SIM --python_filename=gensimDY.py --no_exec --number=10 --fileout=gensimDY.root
+cmsDriver.py QCDForPF_8TeV_cfi.py --fileout file:gensimML.root --mc --eventcontent RAWSIM --customise Configuration/StandardSequences/SimWithCastor_cff.customise,Configuration/DataProcessing/Utils.addMonitoring --beamspot Realistic8TeVCollision --datatier GEN-SIM --conditions=START53_V27::All --step GEN,SIM --datamix NODATAMIXER --python_filename gensimML.py --no_exec -n 10
 ```

-Note that we put the naked name of our input fragment (*DYToLL_M_50_TuneZ2_7TeV_pythia6_tauola_cff.py*) because the script will look, by default, in the */Configuration/Generator/python* area of the CMSSW release.
+Note that we put the naked name of our input fragment (*QCDForPF_8TeV_cfi.py*) because the script will look, by default, in the */Configuration/Generator/python* area of the CMSSW release.
 More information about the *--datatier* used can be found at the [CMS Workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataFormats); that is the level of information we need/want in our ROOT output file.

-Notice also that wee have used the `START53_LV6A1::All` conditions, because this is the snapshot of the conditions database we need.
+Notice also that wee have used the `START53_V27::All` conditions, because this is the snapshot of the conditions database we need.
 More information about this can be found at the [CMS Guide for Conditions](docs/cms-guide-for-condition-database) documentation.
 As noted above, for this first step, step 0, we only do the *GEN* and *SIM* parts of the whole chain.
-We only generate 10 events for this example and choose the name of *gensimDY* for the output files in order to identify them correctly.
+We only generate 10 events for this example and choose the name of *gensimML* for the output files in order to identify them correctly.

-After executing this command, we will get the *gensimDY.py* configuration file, which will be run with the *cmsRun* executable.
+After executing this command, we will get the *gensimML.py* configuration file, which will be run with the *cmsRun* executable.
 First, however, we need to do a few modifications.

 - Note that we need to be able to locate the database conditions as required by the *--conditions* switch.
 Therefore, we need to make the following symbolic links:

 ```
-ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1 START53_LV6A1
+ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_V27 START53_V27

-ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1.db START53_LV6A1.db
+ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_V27.db START53_V27.db
 ```

 - Make sure the `cms-opendata-conddb.cern.ch` directory has actually expanded in your VM.
 One way of doing this is executing: